Holographic complexity of hyperbolic black holes: Complexity growth from CA conjecture

 Here we introduce a regulator surface near the singularity $r=b$.
 Next we take the time derivative

-Then we take the limit $\epsilon\to0$
+Then we take the limit $\epsilon\to 0$,

 We find that the limit in \eqref{eq:surfb} depends on the value of $\alpha$.
-For $0<\alpha^2<1/3$, a divergence appears.
-But in this case, there is no such surface contribution because of the appearance of an additional horizon.
+For $0<\alpha^2<1/3$, a divergence appears; however, there is no such surface contribution because of the appearance of an additional horizon.
 For $\alpha^2\geq1/3$, the time derivative of the surface contribution at the singularity $r=b$ is

 The next contribution comes from the joint term.
-As we discussed before, the only meaningful contribution to the time dependence is the intersection between the null boundary of the WDW patch.
-We have the formula\cite{Lehner:2016vdi}
+As we discussed before, the only meaningful contribution to the time dependence is the intersection between the null boundaries of the WDW patch.
+We have the formula \cite{Lehner:2016vdi}

-Where $a$, $k$, $\Bar{k}$ are defined according to \cite{Lehner:2016vdi}.
-Here $k$ and $\Bar{k}$ are the null normal vectors of the boundary given by,
+where $a$, $k$, $\Bar{k}$ are defined according to \cite{Lehner:2016vdi}; $k$ and $\Bar{k}$ are the null normal vectors of the boundary given by

 Then the joint contribution is